ihafkenschiel/eatcomplete-mern/README.md

-# MERN Ecommerce
+# eatComplete (MERN version)
+By Ian Hafkenschiel
+Last Updated: 2021 April 7

 ## Description

-An ecommerce store built with MERN stack, and utilizes third party API's.
-This ecommerce store enable three main different flows or implementations:

-1. Buyers browse the store categories, products and brands
-2. Sellers or Merchants manage their own brand component
-3. Admins manage and control the entire store components
+An app utilizing USDA nutritional data to help users identify missing nutrients in their diets and to identify the best whole foods to nourish those deficiencies.
+The app is built with MERN stack modeled after a template provided by Mohamed Samara, and utilizes third party API's.

 * features: